fastrgv/hbox/README.md

 * Simplified the coding of some utilities.
 * Updated the "halfway" trigger to improve runtimes.

-**ver 1.3.8 -- 2nov2025**

-* Made further algorithmic reduction of the predefined set of box-valid locations.
-* Improved 5th heuristic definition and behavior.

-**ver 1.3.7 -- 13oct2025**

-* Improved the proc that statically predefines a minimal set of box-valid cells.
-This now replaces the dynamic skipping of tiny Pcorrals.
-* Discovered four more Xsokoban90 puzzles that are solvable by hbox: 25, 35, 70 & 71 of 90.

-**ver 1.3.6 -- 4oct2025**

-* Added 6th solution method: a 1-step, non-inertial version of method 0 that can solve #76.
-* Restored the, generally advantageous, skipping of tiny puller-corrals.

 #### More change-history at end of this file